 The following libraries have made great strides working with library learning analytics.
-A brief description of their work can be found on page 81 of the LIILA report (i).
-This list will be growing.

 Reid Memorial Library